pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

   image: basic-robot-navigation/inventor-wheel.svg
   width: 100%
   caption: >
-      Wheel diameter and wheel base (axle track).
+      Wheel diameter and wheelbase (axle track).
 You can measure both values with a ruler that measures millimeters.
 If your rules uses inches, take the measured value and multiply it by 25.4 to get the millimeter value.
   labels: